Pianomyn/gred/README.md

 while also getting familiar with the structure of Java projects and learning about the fascinating and well-researched field of pattern matching.

-## Features
-- Pattern matching with well optimized pattern matching algorithms.
-Currently implemented
-  - <u><b>Rabin-Karp</b></u>
-    - Uses a rolling hash (Usually moving sum) to avoid pointless checks.
-Hard to pick a good rolling hash that balances correctness and speed.
-  - <u><b>Boyer-Moore</b></u> ([Primer](https://www.youtube.com/watch?v=4Xyhb72LCX4&t=200s))
-      - Precomputation on the pattern to skip redundant matches.
-2 well known precomputations are described below.
-Take the best of the 2 suggestions.
-      - <b>Bad Char Table</b> (Skip until mismatch becomes match):
-        - Computation
-          - Classic approach is to use map to track last index occurrence.
-Less space, worse time complexity.
-Alternatively, create a matrix of size `pattern_length` * `|alphabet|`.
-          - For each i in range \[0, pattern_length\], compute the distance that each character in the alphabet was last seen based on i-1.
-        - Usage
-          - Line the pattern up with the start of the text and in each iteration, compare from right to left.
-          - When a mismatch occurs, move the pattern forwards so the closest-on-the-left occurrence of the mismatching character in the pattern lines up with the mismatching character in the text.
-      - <b>Good Suffix Table</b> ([Primer](https://web.archive.org/web/20200427070016/https://www.inf.hs-flensburg.de/lang/algorithmen/pattern/bmen.htm) Don't turn any existing matches into a mismatch)
-        - Computation
-        - Usage
-  - <u><b>KMP</b></u> (WIP)
-    - If a mismatch occurs,
-    - <b>Last Prefix Suffix</b>: Precomputation on the pattern to skip redundant matches.
-      - Computation
-        - Create an array of size `pattern_length` called `lps`.
-        - Use 2 pointers, `left` and `right` and start both at 0.
-        - If `pattern[right]` == `pattern[left]`, Set `lps`
-      - Usage
-- Recursive directory traversal
-- Clearly formatted output

 ## Usage